Commercial content | 18+ | T&C's Apply

 Notable ex Portsmouth players include the 39 players who have been inducted into the Portsmouth Hall of Fame.
 These include Linvoy Primus, Paul Walsh, Norman Piper, Ron Saunders, Kit Symons, Nicky Jennings and Harry Harris.

-The current Portsmouth manager is Paul Cook.
-Cook took over the Portsmouth managerial reins in May 2015, replacing Andy Awford.
+The current Portsmouth manager is Kenny Jackett.
+Jackett took over the Portsmouth managerial reins in June 2017, replacing Paul Cook.

 In terms of matches managed, the club’s longest serving manager is Jack Tinn.
 Tinn managed the club for 586 matches between 1927 and 1947.